rnowotniak/jsekyll/README.md

 Caveat: JSekyll is inspired with Jekyll and mimics large part of Jekyll, but it is far from 100% compabitle.

-## Not supported and not planned

-Simply because I was never using these in Jekyll:
-* SCSS

 ## Implemented features